Wrilliam/Sudoku/README.md

 Given the fact I was a rookie when this source code was made, it's pretty basic in some ways, as it brings some of the most core elements of object-oriented programming.
 The code was written in Java using the Eclipse IDE.

+Note: the "settings" folder must be renamed to ".settings" before being used.